-The Soft X-ray (HESEB) beamline will be a state-of-the art beamline in the soft X-ray energy range (between ~70 - ~1800eV).
+The ID11L-HESEB beamline is a state-of-the art beamline in the soft X-ray energy range (between ~70 - ~1800eV).
 Soft X-ray spectroscopy is a collective name for a wide range of techniques with which the electronic structure of atoms, molecular bonds and chemical characteristics of materials can be investigated.
-It has applications in the fields of health sciences. photonics. advanced materials. environmental sciences, nanostructures. petrochemistry and energy.
-The optical, mechanical and vacuum components of the beamline, as well as the related infrastructures, will be completely new.
-They will be constructed by five research centres of the Helmholtz Association of German Research Centres (DESY, FZJ,2 HZB, HZDR and KIT) under the leadership of DESY.
-The source will be a fully refurbished EPU (Elliptically Polarized Undulator) of the APPLE II (Advanced Planar Polarized Light Emitter) type, previously installed at HZB.
-SESAME has a crucial role in assuring the compatibility of the components provided by the Helmholtz partner with the layout of SESAME, as well as assuring that the needed modifications to the existing infrastructure (e.g. of the vacuum chamber) are made in order to assure their smooth installation.
-Moreover, it will provide all the necessary support for the installation and alignment of the beamline.
-The Helmholtz Association is funding most of the construction of the beamline.
+It has applications in the fields of health sciences. photonics. advanced materials, environmental sciences, nanostructures. petrochemistry and energy.
+The optical, mechanical and vacuum components of the beamline, as well as the related infrastructures, are completely new.
+They have been constructed by five research centres of the Helmholtz Association of German Research Centres (DESY, FZJ,2 HZB, HZDR and KIT) under the leadership of DESY.
+The source is an EPU (Elliptically Polarized Undulator) of the APPLE II (Advanced Planar Polarized Light Emitter) type previously installed at HZB.
+It has been fully refurbished and inserted in the long straight section 11 of the SESAME ring.
+SESAME provided all the necessary infrastructure for the installation and operation of the beamline.
+The Helmholtz Association funded the source, the front-end and the beamline in full, and provided all the necessary support for the installation and alignment of the beamline.